sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 26
 ### Summary
 I copied and pasted the wrong code.
 I fixed all the errors I could find.
 I accidently missed some codes, so I fixed it by running it.
+# 2017-03-16
+## LPTHW: Exercise 27
+### Summary
+I memorized and practiced the truth tables and rules.
+It was kind of confusing.
+However, since I learned it before, it was easy for me to memorize.